IBM-Cloud/terraform-provider-ibm/website/docs/index.html.markdown

 * `generation` - (Optional) The generation of Virtual Private Cloud.
 It can also be sourced from the `IC_GENERATION` (higher precedence) or `IBMCLOUD_GENERATION` environment variable.
 Default value: `2`. `1` for VPC Classic and `2` for VPC NextGen.

 * `zone` - (optional) The IBM Cloud zone for a region.
 You can also source it from the `IC_ZONE` (higher precedence) or `IBMCLOUD_ZONE` environment variable.
 This value is required for power resources if the region supports multi-zone.
 For region `eu-de` it supports two zones `eu-de-1` and `eu-de-2`.
 Set the region and zone for the Power Virtual Server.

+* `visibility` -(Optional) IBM Cloud Visibility.
+It can also be sourced from the `IC_VISIBILITY` (higher precedence) or `IBMCLOUD_VISIBILITY` environment variable.
+Default value: `public`.
+Allowble values are `public`, `private`, `public-and-private`.
+  * If visibility is set to `public` it will first access regional public endpoints.
+If not, it will fallback to global public endpoint.
+  * If visibility is set to `private` it will first access regional private endpoints.
+If not, it will fallback to global private endpoint.
+To work with private endpoints one must have VRF enabled in his account.
+  * If visibility is set to `public-and-private` it will first access regional private endpoints.
+If not, it ll fallback to global private endpoint.
+If service doesn't support regional or global private endpoints it will return public endpoint.

 ***Note***
 The CloudFoundry endpoint has been updated in this release of IBM Cloud Terraform provider v0.17.4.
 If you are using an earlier version of IBM Cloud Terraform provider, export the `IBMCLOUD_UAA_ENDPOINT` to the new authentication endpoint, as illustrated below